FlyingSixtySix/FlyingSixtySix/README.md

 - ⚡ Fun fact: ...
 -->

 - :woman: My name's Vanilla and I'm 18 years old.
-My pronouns are she/her.
+My pronouns are [she/her](https://en.pronouns.page/she).
-- :seedling: I'm learning C++ and Go.
+- :seedling: I'm interested in learning Rust.
-- :computer: I'm proficient in Node.js, and I am comfortable with Python, Java, and C#.
+- :computer: I'm most experienced in Node.js and Typescript, and I am comfortable with Python, Java, and C#.
+I have a little bit of experience dabbling with Go and PHP.
-- :book: I'm an undergraduate at SNHU working on my bachelor's degree in computer science.
+- :book: I'm an undergraduate working on my bachelor's degree in computer science.
 - :globe_with_meridians: I'm currently the owner and project lead of the web game pxls.space ([site](https://pxls.space/), [org](https://github.com/pxlsspace/)).

 <img src="https://raw.githubusercontent.com/FlyingSixtySix/FlyingSixtySix/main/github-metrics.svg">